Spr19CS210/PA-Drill-Section-Writeups/PA1-Gradenator/README.md

 ## Getting Started

-1. Use the assignment URL (Will Update once assignment is released) to set up a github repository.
+1. Use the assignment URL https://classroom.github.com/a/r1nCUNE_ to set up a github repository.
 And then click on that repository in your web browser (pa1-gradenator-yourgithubid).